How To Move To The Caribbean With No Money? [Interesting Tips]

 Moving To The Caribbean Research And Preparation

 Before you move to the Caribbean, it is important to do your research.
-This will help you make informed decisions about what island or islands to choose, as well as what type of lifestyle and climate is best for you.
+This will help you make informed decisions about what island or islands to choose and what type of lifestyle and climate is best for you.
 Here are some tips to help you get started:

 Belize: Ambergris Caye

 Ambergris Caye is the major island of Belize.
 The place is well-liked by ex-pats due to its consistent internet and mobile phone range.
-According to Global Living, daily flights and river taxis find things simple to get into town from Belize City to Mexico.
+According to Global Living, daily direct flights and river taxis find things simple to get into town from Belize City to Mexico.
+South Caicos is a stunning Caribbean destination that should be on your radar if you want to move to paradise.

 Mexico: Isla Mujeres